-- International students check in with Office of International Students and Scholars (ISSO) at 3248 Memorial Union - Check in with the ABE Grad Programs Office (1340F Elings Hall) - Receive forms for office, lab, and exterior door key from Department Office (1340 Elings Hall) - Obtain keys (after 24 hours) from the Key Issue Office, General Services Building
+- International students check in with Office of International Students and Scholars (ISSO) at 3248 Memorial Union - Check in with the ABE Grad Programs Office (1320 Elings Hall) - Receive forms for office and lab keys, and exterior door access from the ABE Grad Programs Office (1320 Elings Hall) - Obtain keys (after 24 hours) from the Key Issue Office, General Services Building

-- Get your ISUCard (0530 Beardshear Hall) - Students on assistantships: - Sign up for payroll in the Human Resources Office (3810 Beardshear Hall; take a copy of your official Letter of Intent, and two forms of ID, other than ISUCard) - Sign up for benefits at Student Insurance (0570 Beardshear Hall) - Meet with major professor to discuss course registration - Sign up for an email account online through AccessPlus or in the Solutions Center (195 Durham Center) - International students (non-native English speakers) must register for and take English Placement Test (EPT). - All international students on TA appointments or with any instructional responsibilities must take the Oral English Certification Test (OECT).
+- Get your ISUCard (0530 Beardshear Hall) - Students on assistantships: - Sign up for payroll in the Human Resources Office (3810 Beardshear Hall; take a copy of your official Letter of Intent, and two forms of ID, other than ISUCard) - o Sign up for benefits at Student Insurance (0570 Beardshear Hall) - Meet with major professor to discuss course registration - International students (non-native English speakers) must register for and take English Placement Test (EPT). - All international students on TA appointments or with any instructional responsibilities must take the Oral English Certification Test (OECT).
 For more information on the OECT, including a list of exemptions from this requirement, see https://cce.grad-college.iastate.edu/ita/oect. - Attend Orientations: - o All students should attend ABE Graduate Student orientation - o Students on TAs should attend new TA orientations conducted by CELT.